Mann Kasturi Re: Reception

 Mann Kasturi Re received mixed reviews from critics.
 Harshada Bhirvandekar of Hindustan Times rated it 2.5 out of five and wrote, "The first half of the film seems a bit boring.
 However, it is successful at keeping the audience hooked in the second half".

 Vinit Vaidya of ABP Majha gave it a rating of 2.5 and wrote, "The movie has a star cast in the lead role, and audiences will get to see a lot of suspense and twists in this movie.
 The background score, cinematography, and art department have done a great job.
 When the core of the movie includes various entanglements, the ending can expected to be a mystery, but it turns out to be disappointing".

-Shruti Shrivastava of DNA India wrote, "The film has an average storyline, and you will be disappointed if you are hoping for a fresh story.
+Shruti Shrivastava of DNP India wrote, "The film has an average storyline, and you will be disappointed if you are hoping for a fresh story.
 It can be sluggish at times as the story becomes predictable".